Port Health / Imported Food

 Fish and Fishery Products for Human Consumption (POAO)

-There are strict rules for the commercial import of fishery products from 3rd countries outside the European Union (including GB), bivalve molluscs and products that contain them.
+There are strict rules for the commercial import of fishery products, bivalve molluscs and products that contain them, from 3rd countries outside the European Union (including GB).

 Larne Point of Entry (POE) is an approved POE for the importation of fishery products.
 Importers must:

-• Come from an EU-approved fishery product establishment, premises or approved bivalve mollusc production areas
+- Come from an EU-approved fishery product establishment, premises or approved bivalve mollusc production area

-• All consignments must be pre-notified to the POE prior to arrival
+- All consignments must be pre-notified to the Port Health Authority at the POE prior to arrival

 This must be done at least 24 hours prior to arrival.

-Some Point of Entries (POEs) will allow four hours pre-notification due to the perishability of fishery products or live bivalve molluscs (LBMs).
+Some Point of Entries (POEs) may allow a minimum of four hours pre-notification due to the perishability of fishery products or live bivalve molluscs (LBMs).

 Fishery products and bivalve molluscs have different EHCs.